Welcome to Northeastern University-Seattle!

 New Student Information

-Set Up Your myNEU Account
+Set Up Your myNortheastern Account

-Get familiar with your myNEU account.
+Get familiar with your myNortheastern account.
 Most functions and services related to your academic experience at Northeastern (i.e. course registration, your course schedule, student accounts, etc.) you will find under the Self-Service tab.
-Also use your myNEU account to access your student “Husky email” account (hosted by gmail).
-You are encouraged to start checking your Husky email regularly.
+Also, use your myNortheastern account to access your student email account, powered by Office 365.
+You are encouraged to start checking your Northeastern email regularly.